Blog Home

 Improper workforce management or ineffective resolutions can cost you new as well as old customers.
 A key goal for customer service should be to reduce your costs and boost revenue.

-• Deploy automation: use AI chatbots to tackle majority of issues and minimize agent dependency
+• Deploy automation: Use chatbots powered by AI to tackle a majority of issues and minimize agent dependency.

-• Let the community work for you: reduce your ticket loads by empowering users to help each by building a customer community
+• Let the community work for you: Reduce your ticket loads by empowering users to help each other by building a customer community.

 You need to go beyond the short-sighted approach of just helping out when necessary.
-It’s a crucial customer service objective to make life easier for marketing, sales and product.
+It’s a crucial customer service objective to make life easier for marketing, sales and products.

 3. Turn your team into the finest advocates of your brand

-Preaching is only authentic if you practice it too.
-When your own people believe in what you do, they’d be able to offer help that makes customers more loyal to you.
+Preaching is only authentic if you practice it, too.
+When your own people believe in what you do, they’ll be able to offer help that makes customers more loyal to you.

 After all, your agents are the soldiers at the frontline, which means they always have the power to influence customer interactions — for better (and for worse).

-• Encourage product usage so your employees know the value in it
+• Encourage product usage so your employees know the value of it

 • Leverage their social networks to share positive brand content